Urlandi/btg/README.md

 ### Backup regular files

 Arc and compress files from list of directories by <b>tar</b>.
-Puts arc file to remote host with <b>md5</b> checksum file by <b>scp</b>.
+Puts arc file to remote host with <b>md5</b> checksum file by <b>scp</b> to home directory.
 Checking files on server side and notify administrator about errors.

 #### Edit config file
 <i>/usr/local/etc/btg[s|l].conf</i> (default).
 If it not exist you will have to create it.